-APHIS Characteristics - Live Animals (Bree ed / Variety A11) Code Name Definition PDAN Ancona (Poultry - Duck) The Ancona was developed in Great Britain during the early twentieth century and most likely originated from Runner ducks and Huttegen ducks, an old Belgian duck.
-PDAS Australian Spotted (Poultry - Duck) Despite its misleading "down under" name, the Australian Spotted ducks actually originated in the United States.
+Code Characteristics - Live Animals (Bree Name Definition PDAN Ancona (Poultry - Duck) The Ancona was developed in Great Britain during the early twentieth century and most likely originated from Runner ducks and Huttegen ducks, an old Belgian duck.
+PDAS Australian Spotted (Poultry - Duck) Despite its misleading "down under" name, the 1 D/10 Australian Spotted (Fourty Duck) Australian Spotted ducks actually originated in the United States.
 It was developed in the 1920's by John C. Kriner and Stanley Mason of Pennsylvania with a foundation stock of Call, Mallard, Northern Pintail, and an unidentified wild Australian duck.
 PDAY Aylesbury (Poultry - Duck) This duck breed was one of the first to arrive in United States from England.
-Aylesburys were exhibited in 1849 at the inaugural poultry show in Boston, Massachusetts and were included in the first publication of American Standard of Perfection published in 1874 by the American 2227 Poultry Association.
-PDBU Buff or Orpington (Poultry - Duck) William Cook, the famous poultry breeder from Orpington, Kent, created a number of Orpington duck varieties including the Blue, DD C 4 Buff, and Black Orpington.
+Aylesburys were exhibited in 1849 at the inaugural poultry show in Boston, Massachusetts and were included in the first publication of American Standard of Perfection published in 1874 by the American Poultry Association.
+PDBU Buff or Orpington (Poultry - Duck) William Cook, the famous poultry breeder from Orpington, Kent, created a number of Orpington duck varieties including the Blue, Buff, and Black Orpington.
 PDCA Cayuga (Poultry - Duck) The Black Cayuga is of American origin, and takes its name from Cayuag county, New York state.
-It carries the blood of the wild black duck, the Black East India, and probably some Rouen blood was introduced for the purpose of DDCD Chastad (Davitory Dwale) somewhat larger size.
-PDCR Crested (Poultry - Duck) Crested White ducks are probably of Pekin and Aylesbury breeding.
+It carries the blood of the wild black duck the Black East India, and probably some Rouer blood was introduced for the purpose of somewhat larger size.
+PDCR Crested (Poultry - Duck) Crested White ducks are probably of Pekin and IDCK clested (Found y - Duck) Aylesbury breeding.
 The tuft of feathers on the head, which occasionally appears, having been recognized as a point of attraction.
-DDDH Dutah Hookhill (Doultry Duak) PDDH Dutch Hookbill (Poultry - Duck) This unique and very old Dutch breed of duck is thought to have originated in the Netherlands between the seventeenth and eighteenth centuries in the province of Noord-Holland.
+PDDH Dutch Hookbill (Poultry - Duck) This unique and very old Dutch breed of duck is thought to have originated in the Netherlands between the seventeenth and eighteenth centuries in the province of Noord-Holland.
 As the name implies, the breed is characterized by its downward curving beak, setting it apart from other duck breeds.
-PDKC Khaki Campbell (Poultry - Duck) The Khaki Campbell was developed in England FDKC Miaki Campoen (Foundy - Duck) during the early 1900's by Adele Campbell.
-It during the earry 1900's by Aucie Campbell.
-It
+PDKC Khaki Campbell (Poultry - Duck) The Khaki Campbell was developed in England